followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/4 Events/editorPreparing.md

 <!--typeFunctionParamName1_field5-->setValue(newValue)<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->any<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-A method that you should call to change the field value after the editor's value is changed.
+A method that you should call to change the field's value after the editor's value changes
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->cancel<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->boolean<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
 Allows you to cancel the creation of the editor.
-Set it to **true** and implement a custom editor if your scenario requires it.
+Set it to **true** and implement a custom editor if required.
 <!--/typeFunctionParamDescription1_field6-->
 <!--typeFunctionParamName1_field7-->editorElement<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->dxElement<!--/typeFunctionParamType1_field7-->